zhuqiandai/confucianism/docusaurus/blog/[English]2024-06.md

 - cautious : I’m _cautious about_ trusting anyone new, but I don’t have much choice.

 - prime : in the prime of his life
+- excessive : an excessive display of wealth

+- cross the road : why did the chicken cross the road?
+- they are exactly the same as they were the day before.

 ## course